andreyk0/arduino-woods-13569-433mhz-remote-control/README.md

 A small arduino library that implements remote control codes for this device. http://www.amazon.com/Woods-13569-Indoor-Wireless-Control/dp/B003ZTWYXY

-Codes were measured for channel 'F'.
+Codes were measured for channel 'F', feel free to contribute codes for other channels.

 Hardware: any of the cheap 433Mhz arduino-compatible transimmter 3wire (+,-,data) modules.